IBM/Scalable-Cassandra-deployment-on-Kubernetes/README.md

 - Create a replication controller to create Cassandra node pods
 - Validate and Scale the replication controller
 - Use Cassandra Query Language

-## Audience

-This tutorial is intended for software developers who have never deployed an application on Kubernetes cluster before.

 # 1. Create a Cassandra Headless Service
 For now, you don't need any load-balancing or proxying done in this sample app.
 For a "headless" service, a cluster IP is not allocated and there is no load-balancing or proxying done.
 You can create a headless service by specifying **none** in **clusterIP** spec.
 Here is the Service description for the headless Service: